murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 > ## Execute `populations` with the white list
+>
 > Now we will execute `populations` again, this time feeding back in the whitelist you just generated.
 Check out the [help](https://catchenlab.life.illinois.edu/stacks/comp/populations.php) of `populations` to see how to use a white list.
 This will cause populations to only process the loci in the `whitelist.txt`.
 >
+>
 >The simple way to do this is to start with the same command than last time:
 >
 >```bash
 > $ populations -P denovo_final/ -O denovo_final/ -M popmap.txt --write-random-snp -r 0.8 -- vcf --structure
 >```
-> with a couple of modifications:
+> with one modification:
 >
-> • Specify the whitelist.txt file that you just generated as a white list.
+> • Specify the `whitelist.txt` file that you just generated as a white list.
->
->• Replace the old popmap.txt with the new population map you just copied.
->
+>>
 > • Ready Hit run!
 >
 cp  /nesi/project/nesi02659/obss_2021/resources/gbs/complete_popmap.txt .
 >
 >> ## Solution
 >> ```bash
->> populations -P denovo_final/ -O denovo_final/ -M complete_popmap.txt -r 0.8 --structure --vcf -W whitelist.txt
+>> populations -P denovo_final/ -O denovo_final/ -M complete_popmap.txt --write-single-snp -r 0.8 --structure --vcf -W whitelist.txt
 >> ```
 > {: .solution}
 {: .challenge}